 Heart failure denotes a condition in which the heart is no longer able to pump sufficient blood into the body tissue.
 Since too little blood is pumped, the organs do not receive enough oxygen or nutrients.
-Heart conditions can be congenital or they may develop during the course of a person's lifetime.
+Heart conditions can be congenital or they may develop during the course of a lifetime.

 The following symptoms can occur as a result of heart failure: